Jacob Rehm

-Jacob Rehm (December 7, 1828–April 6, 1915) was a policeman who served several tenures as the head of the Chicago Police Department.
+Jacob Rehm (December 7, 1828 – April 6, 1915) was a policeman, politician, and businessman served several tenures as the head of the Chicago Police Department.
+He also served as Cook County treasurer from 1861 through 1865.

 He was also involved in crime schemes, being sentenced to six months of prison in 1876 for his role in Chicago's segment of the Whiskey Ring.

 Rehm later was involved in building and operating streetcars on the city's North Side.

 Early life

 Rehm was born December 7, 1828, in Gerstheim, located in the Alsace region of France.

 In 1840, at the age of twelve, he immigrated with his parents to Chicago.

-Career
+First tenure in the police department (1855–1860)

 In 1855, Rehm was appointed Chicago's street commissioner.

-Rehm was appointed the Chicago Police Department's first deputy superintendent in 1855.
+That same year, Rehm was appointed the Chicago Police Department's first deputy superintendent in 1855.
 He also became the Police Captain of the North Side.

 In 1857, Rehm briefly served as First Lieutenant.

 In 1858, he became the City Hall Police Captain.

 From March 1, 1859, through March 5, 1860, Rehm served as City Marshall, the head of the Chicago Police Department.

 After resigning from the police force in 1860, he worked with a brewery.